How To: Get Rid of Moss in the Lawn

-Glyphosate: The active ingredient in Roundup (which you can pick up from Amazon), glyphosate has only mixed results on moss.
+- Glyphosate: The active ingredient in Roundup, glyphosate has only mixed results on moss.
 It will, however, kill any grass or other plants it comes in contact with, so only use this chemical on patches of moss growing on otherwise bare soil.

-Iron sulfate: More effective than glyphosate, iron sulfate (also called ferrous sulfate) kills moss in the lawn by drying it out.
+- Iron sulfate: More effective than glyphosate, iron sulfate (view on Amazon) kills moss in the lawn by drying it out.
 This chemical turns moss black, often within hours, and kills it entirely in just a day or two.
 Iron sulfate won’t hurt your grass—in fact, it’s a component of most lawn fertilizers—but it will create rust spots or stains on nearby concrete, brick, or stone.
 Be sure to wash away any stray herbicide right away with water and a scrub brush; stains that linger can be removed with a tri-sodium phosphate (TSP) and water solution.

 Make Moss Move On!